-Jon Michaelson is the Managing Partner of the firm’s Silicon Valley office.
-While he focuses his practice on complex commercial litigation, he has served as trial counsel – and in most instances lead trial counsel – in cases spanning a wide spectrum of disputes involving all forms of intellectual property, employment law, class actions, corporate governance and ownership controversies, disagreements arising from purchase and sale transactions, construction and real estate matters, competition law disputes, probate law, and other varieties of commercial litigation.
+While Jon Michaelson focuses his practice on complex commercial litigation, he has served as trial counsel – and in most instances lead trial counsel – in cases spanning a wide spectrum of disputes involving all forms of intellectual property, employment law, class actions, corporate governance and ownership controversies, disagreements arising from purchase and sale transactions, construction and real estate matters, competition law disputes, probate law, and other varieties of commercial litigation.
 He has experience dealing with a host of technologies, including semiconductor design and manufacture, broadcast equipment, aerospace systems, computers and electronic components, business application and entertainment software, video games, and medical devices and medical laboratory testing.
 Mr. Michaelson has appeared in federal and state courts throughout California, including in complex litigation departments in San Francisco, Santa Clara, and Los Angeles County Superior Courts, as well as in federal and state courts across the country.
 He has extensive experience in arbitration and other forms of alternative dispute resolution both in the U.S. and overseas.

 Prior to joining the firm, Mr. Michaelson was the managing partner and founder of the Palo Alto, California office of an international law firm where he practiced intellectual property and commercial litigation.
 Previously, he was a partner at a regional law firm for over 20 years and then managing partner of the Palo Alto office of another international law firm.

 While attending law school, Mr. Michaelson served as Articles Editor and Managing Editor of the Industrial Relations Law Journal.

-Mr. Michaelson was recognized by The Best Lawyers in America® in 2021 and the three years immediately preceding for Commercial Litigation.
+Mr. Michaelson was recognized by The Best Lawyers in America® in 2022 and the four years immediately preceding for Commercial Litigation.